-- Alternative Receipt System – This is a system used at some Massachussetts' farmers markets.
-Snap recipients shop each vendor first and get a receipt from the vendor.
+- Alternative Receipt System – Snap recipients shop each vendor first and get a receipt from the vendor.
 But, the vendor holds on to the bag of food.
 When shopping is done, all receipts are taken to an information booth where the exact amount spent is deducted from the EBT card.
 A final receipt showing payment has been made is shown to each vendor, and shoppers can pick up their bags.

 - Incentives for SNAP users – This isn’t a way to pay using an EBT card, but it’s worth mentioning here.
-Many farmers markets will actually give extra buying credit to SNAP users because they understand they want people who need assistance from SNAP to get as much healthy food as possible.
-In Michigan, a program called Double Up Food Bucks matches up to $20 in farmers market purchases by SNAP users at participating markets.
+Many farmers markets will give extra buying credit to SNAP users because they understand that people who need assistance from SNAP need as much healthy food as possible.
+In Michigan and Oregon, a program called Double Up Food Bucks matches up to $20 in farmers market purchases by SNAP users at participating markets.
 At New York City farmers markets, Health Bucks offers a free $2 coupon for every $5 in SNAP money spent at participating markets.
 These are just two of the many regions that are helping SNAP recipients stretch their benefits.

 The USDA offers a Directory of Farmers Markets with information that can help SNAP recipients find a market that accepts the EBT cards.

 Editor's note: This article has been updated since it was originally published in October 2013.